This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 For more help on making buttercream icing check out my Ultimate Guide To Making The Best Buttercream Icing Ever!

-How Many Cupcakes Or Cake Will This Caramel Buttercream Frosting Cover?
+How Many Cupcakes Or Cake Will This Buttercream Frosting Cover?

-- For Cake – This frosting will cover a 9 x 13 sheet cake or a 2 layer 8-inch or 9-inch cake.
+- For Cake – This caramel buttercream frosting will cover a 9 x 13 sheet cake or a 2 layer 8-inch or 9-inch cake.

 - Kitchen-aid Stand mixer – you can use a hand mixer but a stand mixer is going to make quick work of this icing and help make it fluffy in no time.